-According to Cameco at press time, 56 nuclear reactors are currently under-construction with 19 in China.
+According to Cameco (CCJ) at press time, 56 nuclear reactors are currently under-construction with 19 in China.

 Furthermore, the world nuclear association announced many emerging countries are considering nuclear power as an alternative to reduce pollution especially as electricity rates are skyrocketing.
 Just in the UAE, 4 reactors are under construction.
 One is 96% completed and scheduled to start as of 2018, The second and 3rd reactors are 86% done and the 4th one is 56% done.

 The chart below illustrates the progress of nuclear power adoption in emerging countries:

 We expect the offer to drop as more and more players are unable to survive the depressed spot price and major players are reducing their output till prices are back in a more profitable range.